 Purpose: Describe the educational intentions of your program, including intended students and impacts.
-Relate these intentions to your discipline and to the mission, priorities and directions of Graduate Division and UC Merced.
+Relate these intentions to your discipline and to the mission, priorities and directions of the school(s) and UC Merced, including the Hallmarks of Baccalaureate Degrees at UC Merced.